JWST has shattered the record for most distant galaxy.

 it’s begun conducting the JADES survey.

 This image shows the region of study of the JWST Advanced Deep Extragalactic Survey (JADES).
-This area includes and contains the Hubble eXtreme Deep Field and reveals new, record-breakingly distant galaxies that Hubble could not see.
+This area includes and contains the Hubble eXtreme Deep Field and reveals new galaxies at record-breaking distances that Hubble could not see.
+The colors on JWST images are not “true color” but rather are assigned based on a variety of choices.

 JADES — the JWST Advanced Deep Extragalactic Survey — will ultimately combine